DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 }
 ```

-The above code is an extension of everything we have been doing so far.
-When
-our Unity GameObject API is ready, it will trigger the method `onUnityStateChange()`
+When our Unity GameObject API is ready, it will trigger the method `onUnityStateChange()`
 of our delegate.
-This method is used to call the `onReady` callback.
-Finally,
-the callback is used to show Unity.
-Thus, we separated the instanciation of the
+It will trigger the `onReady` callback used to display Unity and
-framework and the call to display the Unity view by a delay.
+append the Unity view in the hierarchy.

 In addition to that, as I said in the beginning of this post, it's important for
 me to expose an API to the user only when everything is fully ready on Unity's